-Over the years, Caroline and Brian have used the four principles and their corresponding archetypes to coach individuals and groups, to heal relationship problems and to mediate human resource issues in large and small business organizations.
-Using the principles and the tools shared in this book, Caroline and Brian's clients have experienced profound, positive changes in their lives and relationships.
+For the next ten years, Caroline and Brian worked together and applied the inner family archetype model to coach individuals and groups, to heal relationship problems and to mediate human resource issues in large and small business organizations.
+Using the principles and the tools shared in this book, Caroline and Brian's clients experienced profound, positive changes in their lives and relationships.